Tue, 29 Apr 2008

 The MidnightBSD build cluster went down over the weekend.
 We had a power outage. ctriv@ got the cluster back up and running yesterday.
 We were told that it was using too much juice :)

-tags: midnightbsd magus
+tags: magus midnightbsd

 ()